enzorcortes/Snowflake_Projects/README.md

 # ❄️ Snowflake Projects ❄️

 Welcome!
 Here you will find insightful and creative ways to interpret data using a powerful AI-powered software used in many data analytical environments around the workforce known as ❄️ [Snowflake](https://www.snowflake.com/en/).
+The project file can be found [here](https://github.com/enzorcortes/Snowflake_Projects/tree/main/askuseconomy).

 # Projects